joseeden/joeden/docs/005-Cybersecurity/006-Identity-and-Access-Management/007-Physical-Access.md

   - *Reference:* ISC2 Study Guide, Module 2, Physical Access Controls.

-## Considerations on Choosing an Access Control System
+## Choosing an Access Control System

 The following are some considerations: